Grand Masti

 Grand Masti was released on 13 September 2013, and was one of the highest-grossing Bollywood films of 2013.
 The film received largely negative responses from critics because of its extreme sexual nature, but it was a box office success.
-Grand Masti was the highest grossing A-rated Bollywood film in India, until it was overtaken by Kabir Singh in 2019.
+Grand Masti was the highest grossing A-rated Bollywood film in India, until it was overtaken by Kabir Singh in 2019 and then Animal in 2023.